OVALProject/ovalproject.github.io/getting-started/best-practices/index.md

 The Core Models of the OVAL Language define a set of core capabilities, as described within the OVAL Language Specification, with numerous extension points.
 This section highlights the opportunities for extension within the Core Models of the OVAL Language as well as the design principles and best practices to follow when doing so.
 Specifically, this includes extending the OVAL Language to include a new OVAL Test, OVAL Function, OVAL Datatype, and OVAL Type Enumeration as well as where an extension should be placed in the OVAL Language Data Model.

 ### 3.1 Designing an OVAL Test
 OVAL Tests serve as the mechanism for combining an OVAL Object (what data to collect) with one or more OVAL States (the expected state of the collected data).
-When creating a new OVAL Test in an OVAL Platform Extension Model, the OVAL Test must extend the abstract OVAL Definitions Model `oval-def:TestType` construct.
+When creating a new OVAL Test in an OVAL Platform Extension Model, the OVAL Test must extend the abstract OVAL Definitions Model <span style="font-family: 'Courier New'">oval-def:TestType</span> construct.
 Creating a new OVAL Test is quite straight forward and is as simple as taking an existing OVAL Test from the schema, copying it, pasting it, and then modifying it.
 The majority of the real work is in designing the OVAL Object and OVAL Item.
 All OVAL Tests are exactly the same with the exception of a few minor details.
 First, is the documentation associated with the OVAL Test.
 Each OVAL Test should have documentation that explains what it does.
-Next, the `oval:element_mapping` construct, which documents the OVAL Object, State, and Item that is associated with the OVAL Test, needs to be updated appropriately.
+Next, the <span style="font-family: 'Courier New'">oval:element_mapping</span> construct, which documents the OVAL Object, State, and Item that is associated with the OVAL Test, needs to be updated appropriately.
 Lastly, the Schematron rules that ensure that the OVAL Test references an OVAL Object and OVAL States of the correct type needs to be updated to reflect the new constructs.

-Below is the schema for the `win-def:file_test` which demonstrates a typical OVAL Test in the OVAL Language.
+Below is the schema for the <span style="font-family: 'Courier New'">win-def:file_test</span> which demonstrates a typical OVAL Test in the OVAL Language.

 ```xml
 01<xsd:element name="file_test" substitutionGroup="oval-def:test">